Monterey Park Bruggemeyer Library 3D Printing Services

 Projects will be printed in one color ONLY

 The library’s 3D printer is only able to print in one color at a time.
-For color options, refer to the FAQs below or speak with a staff member to see what colors are available.
+For color options, speak with a staff member to see what colors are available.

 Staff will print one project a month